course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 - To knit RMarkdown documents, make sure you have installed Pandoc using the [installation guide](https://pandoc.org/installing.html) on their website.

 - For R, make sure you have installed the following packages:
+NOTE (as of 11/10/2023): svglite may give the following error "There is a binary version available but the source version is later:
+        binary source needs_compilation"
+Install the binary version by clicking no on the prompt.
+This should be version 2.1.1.

 ```
 install.packages("tidyverse")
 install.packages("data.table")
 install.packages("here")
 install.packages("tinytex")
+install.packages("svglite")
 install.packages("kableExtra")
 install.packages("tidyR")
 install.packages("broom")